Sivnerof/HackThisSite/Basic/Basic-8/README.md

 Hi, au12ha39vc.php index.php level8.php tmp!
 Your name contains 39 characters.
 ```

-Now all we have to do to is read the password by visiting this file at ```https://www.hackthissite.org/missions/basic/8/au12ha39vc.php``` where we'll see the following.
+Now all we have to do is read the password by visiting this file at ```https://www.hackthissite.org/missions/basic/8/au12ha39vc.php``` where we'll see the following.

 ```e06a9c6f```